City of Rochester kicks off ‘Buy the Block’ program

 ROCHESTER, N.Y.
-(WROC) — Rochester Mayor Malik Evans joined officials from the US Department of Housing and Urban Development Tuesday to kick off the first phase of the city’s “Buy the Block” program.
+(WROC) — Rochester Mayor Malik Evans joined officials from the US Department of Housing and Urban Development Tuesday to kick off the first phase of “Buy the Block.”

 Project leaders say they want to uplift and strengthen various neighborhoods in the city, by building up to 100 affordable family homes.